United States Pharmacopeia research study confirms lack of triterpenes and beta-glucans in many Reishi products

-In August, 2017, Nature, the worlds most cited scientific journal, published in its Scientific Reports an important analytical study about Reishi medicinal mushroom products.
-United States Pharmacopeial Convention (USP) sponsored this project with a leading mushroom scientist from China.
+In August, 2017, Nature, the worlds most cited scientific journal, published in its Scientific Reports an important analytical study about Reishi mushroom products.
+United States Pharmacopeial Convention (USP) sponsored this project with a leading mushroom scientist from China, Dr. Li Shao-ping.
 In their research, 19 different Reishi mushroom products sold in the USA were tested for the compounds that characterize a real Reishi mushroom (fruiting body).
 They used scientifically identified and validated Reishi mushrooms as their standard.

 In the USP study, they utilized various highly accurate testing methods including HPTLC, Colorimetric method, GC-MS, and High Performance Size-exclusion Chromatography.
 The results of their study demonstrated clearly that only 5 of 19 samples could be verified as genuine Reishi mushroom.
 Most of the other products lacked characteristic triterpenoids and also had a starch-like polysaccharide profile that was inconsistent with Reishi mushroom.

 During the study, Jeff Chilton, founder of Nammex, was in contact with USP and alerted the researchers to quality control issues including mycelium products that are grown on grain.
 Many of the samples they had purchased, which were sold and labeled as mushroom, were in fact mycelium on grain.
 More importantly, because of his long-standing work with mushrooms, Jeff was allowed to submit some Nammex Reishi mushroom extract samples.

 USP made the following statement in the abstract of their research.